ibm-apiconnect/pot/labs/lab0.md

     Now using node v4.5.0 (npm v2.15.9)
     ```

-1. Install API Connect by issuing this command `npm install -g apiconnect` it will take several minutes to complete.
+1. Install API Connect by issuing this command:

+    ```bash
+    npm install -g apiconnect
+    ```

+    It will take several minutes to complete.

+1. Once complete start up a new terminal window and enter in `apic -v`.

+    If it returns the version of the platform, and not an error message, then the toolkit should then be properly installed.

-1. Run this command to ensure all is set up properly.  `apic -v` You might be asked to accept the license.
-Select the default `yes` and hit enter.
-You are now ready to move on to section 1.1 below.
+1. You are now ready to move on to section 0.2.

 #### 0.1c - Mac OS